anidhamal/SDC/CarND-Vehicle-Detection/README.md

 4. ystart = 350, ystop = 700, xstart= 200, xstop= 500, scale = 1.51
 5. ystart = 350, ystop = 700, xstart= 700, xstop= 1280, scale = 1.51
 ```

+These windows include
+1. Rectangle in front of the car with scale 1.25 (as cars will be smaller in that area)
+2. Rectangle in left side of the car with scale 1.51 (as cars will be little larger in that area)
+3. Rectangle in right side of the car with scale 1.51 (as cars will be little larger in that area)
+4. Rectangle in left side of the car with scale 1.68 (as cars will be larger in that area)
+5. Rectangle in right side of the car with scale 1.68 (as cars will be larger in that area)

 ### Processed Video detecting cars (video)